sheikmohdimran/blog/_posts/2020-03-25-Colab_JuPyterLab.md

 ### Create tunnel

+Lets launch a JupyterLab instance and forward the port to ngrok.

 ```console
 !./ngrok authtoken $authtoken & ./ngrok http 8888 --log=stdout & jupyter lab --ip 0.0.0.0
 ```

 Output from the cell will have a link, ending with the format **http://\<random_value>.ngrok.io**

 ![image-20200325190939174]({{site.baseurl}}/images/2020-03-25-Colab_JuPyterLab/image-20200325190939174.png)

-Access the URL to get a JupyterLab Interface, check the 'ipywidget' support with the following code.
+Access the URL to get a JupyterLab Interface using the link above and check the 'ipywidget' support with the following code.

 ```python
 from ipywidgets import interact, interactive, fixed, interact_manual